Diesel Injury Law

 Free Case Evaluation

 In Bowers v.
-CSX Transportation Inc., Mr. Luther Bowers, an employee of CSX, claimed that he was exposed to diesel fuel, diesel exhaust, asbestos, and silica dust during his employment at the railroad.
-Over his 30-year career in the railroad’s track/engineering department, Mr. Bowers worked as a trackman, track inspector, machine operator, and roadmaster.
-After his retirement, he developed terminal lung cancer and filed a lawsuit under the FELA against CSX.
-In support of his primary allegation – that CSX failed to supply him with a safe place to work – Mr. Bowers alleged that CSX was negligent in its handling of toxic chemicals and failed to warn him of the dangers of the chemicals.
+CSX Transportation Inc., CSX employee Luther Bowers alleged that his railroad work exposed him to diesel fuel, diesel exhaust, asbestos, and silica dust during his employment at the railroad.
+Throughout his 30-year career in the railroad’s track/engineering department, Mr. Bowers worked as a trackman, track inspector, machine operator, and roadmaster.
+Following his retirement, he developed terminal lung cancer and filed a lawsuit under the FELA against CSX.
+In support of his primary allegation – that CSX failed to supply him with a safe place to work – Mr. Bowers alleged that CSX was negligent in its handling of toxic chemicals.
+Additionally, CSX failed to warn him of the dangers of the chemicals.
 Unfortunately, Mr. Bowers died before trial.

-The decision by the Georgia Court of Appeals arguably oversteps and misunderstands the fundamental role of the trial court as a gatekeeper, not a fact-finder.
-The dissent notably calls on Chief Justice Rehnquist’s warning that judges should not try to become amateur scientists.
-An expert in a FELA case should not be required to disprove every possibility in a case.
-The Plaintiff’s burden is to introduce sufficient evidence that would allow a jury to conclude that, more than likely, the exposure was a factor in producing the injury.
+The decision by the Georgia Court of Appeals arguably oversteps and misunderstands the fundamental role of the trial court.
+This role is as a gatekeeper, not a fact-finder.
+The dissent notably calls on Chief Justice Rehnquist’s warning.
+Judges should not try to become amateur scientists.
+Furthermore, an expert in a FELA case should not be required to disprove every possibility in a case.
+Rather, the Plaintiff’s burden is to introduce sufficient evidence.
+This evidence should allow a jury to conclude that, more than likely, the exposure was a factor in producing the injury.

 It is worth noting that everyone has a different susceptibility to toxins.
 There is no line of demarcation for levels of exposure to carcinogens that cause cancer versus a level that does not.
-One person may smoke cigarettes for a few years in their 20’s and get diagnosed with lung cancer in their 60’s, while another person can smoke for 60 years and die of causes unrelated to smoking.
+One person may smoke cigarettes for a few years in their 20s and get diagnosed with lung cancer in their 60s.
+Meanwhile, another person can smoke for 60 years and die of causes unrelated to smoking.
 Likewise, railroad workers have different susceptibilities to exposures to diesel exhaust, silica, creosote, and solvents.
 In the view of this law firm and the experts we retain, there is no safe level of exposure to known carcinogens like diesel exhaust and asbestos.
-The railroads continuously argue that permissible exposure limits for constituents of diesel exhaust are protective from cancer, and this is just plain wrong and wholly unsupported by science.
+The railroads continuously argue that permissible exposure limits for constituents of diesel exhaust are protective from cancer.
+This is just plain wrong and wholly unsupported by science.
 Unfortunately, some judges are listening to the railroads’ unreliable arguments, resulting in holdings like Bowers.

 Works Cited: